 How do I access NWC facilities?

-An NWC photo ID card is required for use of any NWC facility or property.
-These include parks and picnic areas, trails, pools, tennis courts, and sportsplex.
+To access the NWC Facilities residents need to be registered with the new NWC CellBadge identification System.
+This process will help us validate members in good standing that reside in Northwest Crossing only.
+These facilities include parks and picnic areas, trails, pools, tennis courts, clubhouses, and the sportsplex.
 Instructions and eligibility for the ID card is provided on our website: click here.

 Can I hold team practices on NWC property?

 It is possible for residents to hold team practices for a league or organization outside the Association on NWC property, such as at a park or on the soccer fields or baseball backstop at the Sportsplex.
 The residents must contact the on-site office to make necessary arrangements.
 These will include a schedule of practices and insurance information.
 NWC must be included on the policy as an additional insured and proof must be provided to the NWC on-site office.
 If these conditions and any other prescribed are not met, residents and their guests will not be permitted to stay on the property.